Workshop Report – 16 May 2026

 It was a beautiful spring morning in Wilmslow with blue skies and sunshine, an auspicious start to Ben England’s first workshop for NWEMF.
 With over 60 participants, including a strong orchestra and an impressive basso continuo section, not to mention a very tasty selection of home-baked goodies, it was a joyful day during which Ben took us through the entirety of Vivaldi’s Gloria, with an informal ‘concert’ at the end.
 The heavens opened just as we were leaving, but even the heavy rain couldn’t dampen our spirits after such a great day of music-making!
 Many thanks to Ben, and to all who came along and made it such a success.
-A full workshop review will appear in the next Newsletter, and in the meantime, here’s a video with some highlights of the day:
+A full workshop review will appear in the next Newsletter, and in the meantime, here’s a short Facebook reel with some highlights of the day:

 Ben is running a Choir of the Earth workshop in Warrington on 28 May 2026 – for more details, click here.
 His website also has details of other courses he’s leading, both in the UK and in Europe.